How to Prepare for an EDD Employment Tax Interview in California

 This isn't just a Q&A session.
 It's part of a formal payroll tax investigation, and what you say can directly affect how much the EDD assesses against you in back taxes, penalties, and interest.

-At Boulanger CPA and Consulting PC, we represent California businesses through every stage of EDD audits — including these high-stakes interviews.
+At Boulanger CPA and Consulting PC, we represent California businesses through every stage of EDD audits — including these high-stakes interviews that often start with EDD payroll tax audit triggers.
 In this post, we’ll explain what to expect during an EDD employment tax interview, what the auditor is really trying to uncover, and how to prepare strategically to avoid common (and costly) mistakes.

 What Is an EDD Employment Tax Interview?